melfm/notes/docs/bagrandforest.md

 However destroys the interpretability of trees.

 ## Bagging for classification
-With $K$ classes, the bagged predictor is the class that receives the most votes :
+With $K$ classes, the bagged predictor is the class that receives the most votes:
 \begin{equation}
 \hat{G_{bag}}(x) = arg_k max \hat{f_{bag}}(x)
 \end{equation}

-Here the majority of votes is not used instead we average the probabilities from individual classifiers :
+Here the majority of votes is not used instead we average the probabilities from individual classifiers:
 \begin{equation}
 \hat{p_{bag}}(x) = \frac{1}{B}\sum^{B}_{b=1} \hat{p_b}(x)
 \end{equation}